-Join us for this one-day conference which will bring together a wide range of individuals who are committed to improving the experience of people who are frail and coming to the end of their life.
+Join us in person for this one-day conference which will bring together a wide range of individuals who are committed to improving the experience of people who are frail and coming to the end of their life.

 Become connected to a broad network of people who share an ambition to do things differently in relation to frailty and end of life and contribute to a report that could form the basis of a approach to an issue that will be relevant to most of us at some point in the future.